(Updated 20.2.25 to reflect the changes for the 2025 season)

 Miller held the much sought after number one rider of the Factory Ducati team before moving to Red Bull KTM and Fabio Quartararo moved up to Factory Yamaha and was 2021 world champion.

-For 2024 as already mentioned we have seen Marc Marquez, one of the most iconic riders in Premier class racing, switch to a satellite team.
+In 2024 we saw Marc Marquez, one of the most iconic riders in Premier class racing, switch to a satellite team after leaving the factory Honda team.

 Dorna promised unification would bring better racing and they have delivered.